-- Do not take this drug if you are pregnant.
+- Do not give this drug to your child if she is pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.
-If you get pregnant while taking this drug or within 4 weeks after care ends, call your doctor right away.
+If your child gets pregnant while taking this drug or within 4 weeks after care ends, call the doctor right away.

-- You must have 2 pregnancy tests that show you are NOT pregnant before starting this drug.
-You must have pregnancy tests done while taking this drug.
-Talk with your doctor.
+- Your child must have 2 pregnancy tests that show she is NOT pregnant before starting this drug.
+Your child must have pregnancy tests done while taking this drug.
+Talk with the doctor.

-- If you have sex without using 2 kinds of birth control that you can trust, if you think you may be pregnant, or if you miss your period, call your doctor right away.
+- If your child has sex without using 2 kinds of birth control, if you think your child may be pregnant, or if your child misses her period, call the doctor right away.

-- If you are a man and have sex with a pregnant female or a female who can get pregnant, always use a latex or synthetic condom during sex.
-Do this even if you have had a vasectomy.
-Use a latex or synthetic condom during care, during any breaks in care, and for at least 4 weeks after care ends.
+- If your child is a male and has sex with a pregnant female or a female who can get pregnant, be sure he always uses a latex or synthetic condom during sex.
+Do this even if your child has had a vasectomy.
+Be sure he uses a latex or synthetic condom during care, during any breaks in care, and for at least 4 weeks after care ends.

-- If you are a man and have unprotected sex with a female who is or could get pregnant, or your female partner gets pregnant within 4 weeks of your last dose, call your doctor right away.
+- If your child is a male and has unprotected sex with a female who is or could get pregnant, or if his female partner gets pregnant, call the doctor right away.